ndechativong/CleanDataProject/README.md

 # Assignment: Getting and Cleaning Data Course Project

 ## Overview
 The purpose of this analysis is to prepare tidy data for later analysis from accelerometers recorded on the Samsung Galaxy S smartphone.

-find mean and standard deviation for each measurement.
+The tidy data includes mean and standard deviation for each measurement grouped by activity and subject.

 ## Data
 A full description of the raw data set is available at the site: